cybersimplified/TheVault/README.md

 <h2>Licensing & Access 💰 </h2>

 This repository contains copyrighted material.
 All rights reserved.
 Usage, modification, or distribution of the indicators and strategies is prohibited without a paid license.
-Contact me at your-email@example.com or visit your-payment-site.com to acquire a license tailored to your needs.
+Contact me on discord @ nu11_n008 to acquire a license tailored to your needs.
 Pricing and terms available upon request.

 <h2> Getting Started 📋 </h2>